Date of publication of Silent Witness 23 | BBC plot, cast, trailer - Mash Viral

 When will Silent Witness be on TV again?

-Silent Witness will return to BBC One on Tuesday 7th and Wednesday 8th January 2020 at 9 p.m.
+Silent Witness returned to BBC One on Tuesday, January 7th and Wednesday, January 8th, 2020 at 9 p.m.

+The second two-part story is broadcast Monday 13th and Wednesday 15the show will be moved from its usual Tuesday slot to make room for soccer.

 What will happen in the next season of Silent Witness?